awnumar/gravity/README.md

 Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder -- pocket has you covered.

+## How it works

-An adversary will not be able to ascertain the length, type, or content of any data, or even if you've stored data at all.
+On a high-level, Pocket does some [magic](/PROTOCOL.md) to store your data in such a way that nobody can get the length, type, or content of it.
+They won't even be sure that it exists at all!
 Plausible deniability is a wonderful thing.

+The data is all stored in a single database, side-by-side with some optional decoy entries.
+Along with the multiple-password support, this allows for proper deniable encryption.
+Just add some legit-looking entries under an alternate master_password, throw in a few thousand decoys, and there you have it.

+And if someone does manage to find out your password, it alone isn't enough to even locate the real entries amongst the decoys, never mind decrypt them.

 ## Installation